ddzyne/ohsmart-client/README.md

               value: 'some_string',
             }
           ],

+          // In case Google Sheets is selected as API, you must provide a sheetOptions object
+          sheetOptions: {
+            sheetId: 'ID of the Google Sheet',
+            page: 'Spread name inside the Sheet',
+            startAtRow: number, start displaying data from this row onwards, counting starts at 0,
+            labelCol: number, start counting at 0, for the column that contains the display label,
+            valueCol: number, for the column that contains the value,
+            headerCol: optional number, needed in case you have a list that contain values that need to be indicated with a header in the dropdown, },

           // In case an array of typeahead services is provided, pick the default service (required)
           multiApiValue: "orcid",